Best Inflatable Stand Up Paddle Boards (SUPs) of 2024

 testing the wow inflatable sup

-However, this board is easy to deflate and stow when you’re ready to call it a day (or carry out a trail back to the car) and just as easy to inflate when ready for the next adventure.
+This board is easy to deflate and stow when you’re ready to call it a day (or carry out a trail back to the car) and just as easy to inflate when ready for the next adventure.

 On the water, it handled like a champ.
 Our testers ranged from petite-but-mighty Air Force recruits to over 6’ EMTs, raft guides, and avid canoe paddlers.
 Everyone was impressed by the balance and maneuverability of this board, how well it tracked, and its ease of getting on and off.
 The durability was also a significant plus through early and late-season river conditions.
 Our model did not include an integrated cupholder, as the newer models are heralded to hold, but we can promise that our beverages didn’t spill on lazy paddles through calm waters without one!

-• “I’m 6’2” and over 200 pounds, and I felt as light as a feather going down the river.
+One of our testers said, “I’m 6’2” and over 200 pounds, and I felt as light as a feather going down the river.
 It was incredibly easy to paddle but beefy enough to support me, even when I moved around or jumped on the board.”

-• “It was easy to maneuver onto my car roof and back off again, but I loved the ability to deflate and roll it up into a backpack if needed.
+Another one of our testers said, “It was easy to maneuver onto my car roof and back off again, but I loved the ability to deflate and roll it up into a backpack if needed.
 The versatility of packing this SUP made it my go-to for after-work adventures.”

 Bote breeze aero Inflatable Stand Up Board